yukigiusy/My-researches/index.md

 The methodology begins by quantifying the multifractal nature of volatility through the estimation of the Hurst exponent across multiple time scales.
 These varying roughness parameters are then incorporated into a customized rough Bergomi (rBergomi) model, producing a more realistic implied volatility surface across maturities.
 An Extreme Gradient Boosting (XGBoost) model is then trained to capture the complex, non-linear relationship between the market's ATM skew and a set of explanatory variables, which include rBergomi-implied volatilities.
 To enhance predictive performance and interpretability, the feature space is enriched using Principal Component Analysis (PCA) and feature importance metrics.

-The dissertation has been published and you can read it. 📚[publication](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5369191) .
+The dissertation has been published and you can read it. 📚[Here the publication](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5369191) .

 📂 [View project code](https://github.com/yukigiusy/My-researches/blob/main/Thesis.ipynb)